Remuera, Auckland

 Audio Visual

-This property also has large outdoor landscaped entertaining areas.
-Due to the strict requirements of the council planners on the exterior look of the heritage property, combined with the home owner’s requirements to fill the outdoor areas with audio, we used a buried in-ground sub-woofer and in-ground telescopic spike speakers set into the planting.
-Therefore, we created an almost invisible sound stage that fills the outdoor entertaining area.
+The property also features expansive outdoor landscaping areas designed for entertainment.
+In light of the stringent guidelines set forth by the council planners regarding the exterior appearance of the heritage property, coupled with the homeowner’s desire to incorporate audio into the outdoor spaces, we employed a buried in-ground subwoofer and in-ground telescopic spike speakers strategically placed within the planting.
+This approach resulted in an almost imperceptible sound stage that permeates the outdoor entertainment area.

 Lighting Control

-The Lutron lighting system also controls three outdoor heaters, with the ability to control them from the touch screen and iPad.
+Furthermore, the Lutron lighting system controls three outdoor heaters, allowing for remote control via touch screens and iPads.

 Security and Access

-This home has extensive intrusion detection coverage and protection, with over 20 zones throughout the property in the alarm and access control system.
-The home owner required an integrated security system with full property coverage, and requested push button REX opening and keypad access.
-So as to not detract from the clean look and period design features, we incorporated the electronic door lock releases into the lighting keypads.
+The homeowner’s residence boasts extensive intrusion detection coverage and protection, encompassing over 20 zones within the alarm and access control system.
+Seeking an integrated security system that provides comprehensive property coverage, the homeowner requested push-button REX opening and keypad access.
+To maintain the pristine aesthetic and period design elements, we seamlessly integrated the electronic door lock releases into the lighting keypads.

-We also integrated the access control in with the Crestron control system, this way the home owner could use their in-wall touch screens and iPad’s to unlock doors.
-This level of integration and control was also incorporated into the gate access to the property with RF remote releases from outside the property, with only one access keypad externally controlling all sets of gates to complete the minimalist look.
+Furthermore, we integrated the access control system with the Crestron control system, enabling the homeowner to utilize their in-wall touchscreens and iPads for door unlocking.
+This level of integration and control was also applied to the gate access, incorporating RF remote releases from external locations.
+A single access keypad externally controls all gate sets, contributing to the minimalist design aesthetic.

 Surveillance System

-The property features 5 cameras connected to a CCTV server, which are located externally to give a full coverage of the property’s perimeter.
-These cameras are also able to be displayed on the Crestron touch screens via URL streams.
-This allowed us to flip to the camera pages when the intercom system is called so the clients are able to see who is at the gate.
-This was also integrated with the access control so the home owner can allow or deny entry.
+The property is equipped with five cameras connected to a CCTV server, strategically positioned externally to provide comprehensive coverage of the property’s perimeter.
+These cameras can be accessed and displayed on Crestron touch screens via URL streams.
+This functionality enables clients to view the current camera feed when the intercom system is activated, allowing them to identify individuals at the gate.
+Furthermore, the access control system is integrated with the camera system, enabling homeowners to grant or deny access accordingly.

 Network

-The property has been extensively wired with a large structured cable network to act as a communication backbone for the Crestron control system, Lutron lighting control, HD video distribution and security and access control.
-All these systems communicate via IP to each other via this back bone.
-This network also carries Fibre broadband to the home’s devices and carries the Wifi network handling HD audio and video streaming.
+The property has been meticulously wired with an extensive structured cable network, serving as the backbone for the Crestron control system, Lutron lighting control, HD video distribution, security, and access control systems.
+All these systems communicate seamlessly with each other via IP over this backbone.
+Additionally, the network provides high-speed Fibre broadband connectivity to the home’s devices and facilitates the operation of the Wi-Fi network, enabling HD audio and video streaming.